 I wish I had an answer.
 It amazes us and we were there the whole time.

-Yeah, we knew, or should have known.
+Yeah, we knew.
+Or we should have known.
 People have already been hurt, our country has already been damaged, at home and abroad.
 Did we know that worse was to come?
 Yeah, we knew.
-Or should have.
+Or should have known.
 Or let ourselves guess and then pushed the knowledge away.
+Or denied the obvious.